mashalafzal/Automated-negotiation-replication-package/README.md

 Root
 1. readme.md                  # the file you are reading right now.

-2. Data Extraction Form       # a comprehensive data extraction form utilized to extract data for each parameter from each study.
+2. dataExtractionForm       # a comprehensive data extraction form utilized to extract data for each parameter from each study.

 3. analysis                   # a folder containing exploration plots, figures, raw data, and analysis scripts.